What is Data Strategy?

 At the minimum, your data strategy framework will include:

 Everyone from the CEO to the customer service manager needs to understand the strategy, their role in supporting it, and how it relates to business objectives.
-Let’s take a closer look at four reasons why data strategy should be a top priority for every business.

-Data strategy ensures that you have a plan for bringing all your data together, and have the ability to act on it.
 Given the complexity of managing an ever-growing amount of data, it's critical that your data strategy not only includes a plan for unifying all your data, no matter where it resides—but also putting it to good use across your business.

 The key to bringing all of this data together is a technology solution that gives you a 360-degree view of all your enterprise data.
 With a platform like Salesforce’s Data Cloud at the centre of your data strategy, you can bring data from all of your internal systems and apps, like your ERP, and external sources, such as your data lakes or warehouses.
 Data Cloud and the Salesforce Platform make it possible for your organisation to build a strategy that enables everyone to use data to its fullest—for personalised customer experiences, automated processes, advanced analytics, AI innovation, and more.

-Data strategy fuels informed decision-making.
 When your organisation uses data as the basis for decision making, you can be confident that decisions are based on facts about your business and customer needs instead of relying on intuition alone.
-Data insights are critical for improving products, helping your operations run smoother, and gaining understanding of your customer that translates to bottom-line results.
+Data insights are critical for improving products, helping your operations run smoother, and gaining an understanding of your customer that translates to bottom-line results.

-Data strategy brings AI initiatives to life.
 Research shows that the single most important thing you can do to get ready for AI success is to prepare your data.
 AI models depend on quality data — and without it, your results will be inaccurate.
 Take sales, for instance.
 A generative-AI solution for sales that is based on incorrect or incomplete data will generate irrelevant leads or recommend upsell opportunities that are off the mark.
 In contrast, AI that’s built on well-managed, reliable data makes it easy to use CRM data and external data to create accurate customer profiles.
 With trustworthy AI, you can identify high-value customers and prospects, discover cross-selling opportunities, and build reliable sales forecasts that help you make accurate revenue projections.

-Data strategy builds data culture.
 When you implement a data strategy, you’re also reinforcing data culture—the organisational mindset that puts data in the centre of every decision and empowers everyone in your business with the insights they need to be data-driven.
 What do data cultures look like?
 Successful businesses, with outcomes such as:

 With 1.3K+ certified Data Cloud consultants and 240+ implementations globally, we'll help you realise value quickly.
 Check out our guide to learn how.

-Identify your business objectives, success metrics, and align them with your data goals.
+Identify your business objectives, success metrics, and align them with your data goals

 It sounds simple, but 41% of line-of-business leaders say their data strategy has only partial or no alignment with business objectives, according to our State of Data and Analytics Report.
 This disconnect works against any effort to build a data-driven organisation.

-Assess your current data infrastructure and invest in solutions that support your goals.
+Assess your current data infrastructure and invest in solutions that support your goals

 Your data platform plays a central role in how well you can deliver on your data strategy.
 To provide a superior customer experience, you need the ability to bring all of your data together to build a 360-degree view of your customer.
 That includes web and mobile engagement data, machine learning data, data in your external data lakes and warehouses, your CRM data.
 Unfortunately, nearly two-thirds of business applications are disconnected, leaving data “trapped” in back-end solutions, as opposed to the everyday applications business teams use to engage with their customers.
-Platforms such as Data Cloud solve these problems by making data from any data source, warehouse, or data lake easier to use, so organisations can realise the true potential of all their data.

 Develop a detailed roadmap that outlines the goals, steps, and timelines for implementing your data strategy.
-This roadmap should include milestones, KPIs, key initiatives, and the resources required.
+This roadmap should include milestones, KPIs, key initiatives, challenges and the resources required.
 It’s essential to bring key stakeholders into the process, so viewpoints from across the organisation are incorporated into the final plan.
 Additionally, you should review your strategy on a regular basis, benchmarking its performance against your business objectives, and making adjustments as needed.

 Your data strategy will be unique to your organisation and the priorities you are focused on.
 But by following these steps, you’ll be able to begin the process and start to see the synergy that happens when your data and your business are working in support of one another.

 Data governance and data management: Simply stated, data governance refers to the policies and procedures that determine how you handle your data, and who can access it.
-Governance policies include clearly defined standards for data quality (the standards for accuracy, completeness, and consistency of your data), and data integrity (reliability, and consistency of your data).
+Data governance policies include clearly defined standards for data quality (the standards for accuracy, completeness, and consistency of your data), and data integrity (reliability, and consistency of your data).

-Data integration: Data integration is what it sounds like: it’s how you combine data from different sources to create a unified view, or single source of truth.
+Data integration: Data integration is what it sounds like: it’s how you combine data from different sources to create a unified view, or a single source of truth.
 It helps your business eliminate the data silos that prevent your organisation from understanding the big picture about your business and your customers.

-Data security: Data security includes all the measures (including encryption and multi-factor authentication, event monitoring identity and access management) that prevent security breaches and protect your customer’s privacy.
+Data security: Data security includes all the measures (including encryption and multi-factor authentication, event monitoring, identity and access management) that prevent security breaches and protect your customers’ privacy.

 You can take a centralised or decentralised approach when it comes to data strategy.
 There are advantages and disadvantages for each, and understanding the differences between the two will help you determine which way to go.

-Definition: A centralised data strategy means that you’re consolidating all data management responsibilities and processes under a single entity or team.
+A centralised data strategy means that you’re consolidating all data management responsibilities and processes under a single entity or team.
 With this approach, everyone in the organisation is using the same data platform, and data access is controlled by a central authority.

 On the other hand, centralisation has its challenges, including: